ES Products & Design: An E2E Reverse Engineering Case

-Recently Edward Smith shared with us his experience with his company, ES Products & Design, and their speciality for reverse engineering solutions and remanufacturing of heritage vehicles.
-In this article, we’re glad to show you four case studies where ESP&D successfully managed to apply 3D scanning into reverse engineering workflows to boost the efficacy of design cycles.
-But first and before we go into that, let’s get some background on how ESP&D came to be and a slight peek at their unique approach to decision making and problem-solving.
+Recently Edward Smith shared with us his experience with his company, ES Products and Design, and their speciality for reverse engineering solutions and remanufacturing of heritage vehicles.
+In this article, we’re glad to show you four case studies where ES Products and Design successfully managed to apply 3D scanning into reverse engineering workflows to boost the efficacy of design cycles.
+But first and before we go into that, let’s get some background on how ES Products and Design came to be and a slight peek at their unique approach to decision making and problem-solving.

-ES Products & Design Ltd is a company based in Northamptonshire.
-Beyond professional degree qualifications, ESP&D is born out of a career that has encompassed several practical roles: A valuable motor vehicle apprenticeship and 5 seasons of professional single-seater motorsport (British Formula 3 and International F3000), preparing, repairing and setting up cars for drivers.
+ES Products and Design Ltd is a company based in Northamptonshire.
+Beyond professional degree qualifications, ES Products and Design is born out of a career that has encompassed several practical roles: A valuable motor vehicle apprenticeship and 5 seasons of professional single-seater motorsport (British Formula 3 and International F3000), preparing, repairing and setting up cars for drivers.

 ESP&D Workflow: Work Philosophy

 After studying Edward’s work, we want to point out two core ideas we consider the essence of his working ethic: Close communication and versatility.
 Why close communication, you ask?
-Well, ESP&D offers end-to-end solutions, from rough concepts all the way to delivery.
+Well, ES Products and Design offers end-to-end solutions, from rough concepts all the way to delivery.
 And from that very moment of the initial inquiry, Edward initiates a workflow based on fostering trusted relationships and constant discussions with the client, a commitment to satisfy his requirements within close collaborative feedback.

 ESP&D Workflow: 3D Scanning for Reverse Engineering